PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Related Work

 \section{Related Work}

 Table reasoning has gained significant attention as a research area over the past decade.
-In this field, language models and symbolic tools are widely adopted as crucial components in its involved processes (\textit{e.g.}, structured IR, NL understanding, numerical computation).
-This section describes some related studies of table reasoning that focus on the utilization of language models and symbolic tools.
+In this field, language models and symbolic tools are widely adopted as crucial components in processes like structured information retrieval, natural language understanding and numerical computation.
+This section describes related studies on table reasoning, focusing on the utilization of language models and symbolic tools.